 You can read more about seeing the northern lights in Canada in our guide.

-Snorkelling among shipwrecks in Fathom Five National Marine Park Ontario
+Snorkeling among shipwrecks in Fathom Five National Marine Park Ontario

 Situated at the northern tip of the Bruce Peninsula, within Lake Huron, Fathom Five’s freshwater ecosystem provides a habitat for diverse wildlife and plant life, from red squirrels and bears to calypso orchids.
 But, it’s what lies beneath the clear waters that attracts snorkelers and divers to this area of Ontario.